michaelheider/bauboo.obfuscation-plugin/DOCUMENTATION.md

 ### What about Users with JavaScript disabled

-The obfuscation is designed so that even without the transfomration, the data is still human readable.
+The obfuscation is designed so that even without the transformation, the data is still human readable.
 But it is less convenient, cannot be copy pasted and does not feature a link.
 If you want to see exactly what it looks like you can either disable JavaScript in your browser and reload your page, or temporarily disable inject SpamSpan in the plugin's settings.

 ### How Good is the Obfuscation